Trip date: September 2019

 I was excited to try a few of the Irish oysters, so I got 2 each of the Waterford and the Flaggy Shore.
 Delicious.
 I also had a lobster roll that came with homemade yuzu mayo, chervil, chive, and a "secret ingredient".
 Everything was really flavorful and I'd absolutely go back!

 It was a quick walk to The Greenhouse for my 8pm dinner reservation.
-The decor is very simple and modern, spotlighting the absolutely beautiful courses.
+The decor is very simple and modern, spotlighting the absolutely beautiful food.

 I chose 4 courses for €110 and added wine pairings (there was also an option for 6).
 This was a great choice for me as dinner started with four separate amuse bites before the main menu set in.

 Everything was absolutely delicious, and the service could not have been better.
 My main of Roast Yorkshire Grouse, Beetroot & Blackberry, Coffee, and Sauce Grand Veneur was truly spectacular.
 Even with beets in the sauce!